Setup Data Lake Access

 2. Storage Location Base - The S3 or ADLS location where data pertaining to the environment is saved.

 3. Data Access Role - The IAM role or Azure identity that has access to read or write environment data.
-For example, Hive creates external tables by default in the CDP environments, where metadata is stored in HMS running in the Data Lake.
+For example, Hive creates external tables by default in the Cloudera Data Platform environments, where metadata is stored in HMS running in the Data Lake.
 The data itself is stored in S3 or ADLS.
 As Hive uses Hadoop authentication, it uses IDBroker to access S3 or ADLS, rather than using Instance profiles or Azure identities.
 Hive uses the data access role for storage access.

 This completes installation of the environment.